 Population growth rates worldwide are declining but absolute numbers are still rising at one and a half million every week.
 Growth is also variable; populations are declining in some countries while continuing to grow rapidly in others.

-Improvements made to infrastructure, wide availability of modern contraceptives and women’s empowerment — including both education and career opportunities — all contribute to significantly lower and therefore much more sustainable birth rates.
+Improvements made to infrastructure, wide availability of modern contraceptives and the empowerment of women all greatly contribute to significantly lower and therefore much more sustainable rates of birth.

 Economic development also helps to lift women out of the high birth rate poverty trap.